sdasda7777/math-editor/README.md

 - Highlighters
 - Customizable shortcuts

-Known bugs (probably exist in original):
+Known bugs (exist in original):

-- Carets are curious
+- Carets seem to lag behind
-- Focus is funky
+- Focus is sometimes funky when combining mouse and keyboard input

 The architecture of Math Editor has been explained in this article on The Code Project: http://www.codeproject.com/Articles/522345/OOP-in-the-Real-World-Creating-an-Equation-Editor